HazyResearch/zoology/README.md

 ## Experiments and Sweeps
 In this section, we'll walk through how to configure experiment and launch sweeps.

+*Configuration*.
+Models, data, and training are controlled by a configuration object (similar).
+The configuration is defined in [`zoology/config.py`](zoology/config.py).

 ## Data
 In this section, we'll walk through how to create a new synthetic task and discuss some of the tasks that are already implemented.